Memory and Place: Alternative Photography

 Total Capacity includes Residential and Day Students – Students will be split into two classes of 12 students each.

 Our Visual Arts classes do not require any type of assessment or portfolio to get into the program.
 Instructors will work with your child at the level that they are at.
-Your child will improve and learn new skills whether they are a beginner or have been an artist for years.
+Your child will improve and learn new skills, whether they are a beginner or have been an artist for years.

-The class will be divided into two halves: Please note that any friends coming together can opt to be in the same section.
-One half will go to Painting and the other to Drawing, spending half of the day learning each of the two disciplines.
-Students will then switch places after lunch.
-Painting will focus on oil paint and start with rudimentary still life projects from life, a necessary part of the process, and evolve toward more adventurous subject matter.
-As time continues, students will be both allowed and encouraged to paint from photo reference, memory, or life as their imagination permits.
 In Drawing, students will work from life, including time with a model.
 We will work with a variety of drawing tools and techniques, such as charcoal, graphite, ink and mixed media.
 We will learn to translate what we see in life onto the page using contour lines, negative/positive space, and value with attention to proportions when working with the figure.

 John Brosio was born in 1967 in Pasadena, California.
 He has been drawing for as long as he can remember and those earliest scribbles depict much of the same “off center” subject matter that concerns him today.
 Apart from various travels his life has been based in either Southern California where he was raised or Northern California where he received a Bachelor of Fine Arts from the University of California at Davis in 1991.
 Learning under the guidance of artists such as Wayne Thiebaud and Richard Bunkall, Brosio was seduced away from his original aspirations toward a career in film and movie special effects but the cinematic influences are still very much apparent in his work.
 Known originally for his depictions of tornadoes, Brosio spent three seasons “storm chasing” out of Texas and will often go to such extreme measures in pursuit of familiarity with any of his chosen subject matter.
 Various exhibitions and honors are highlighted by numerous solo shows in both CA and NY.
 He also teaches at the Laguna College of Art and Design and the Idyllwild School of Music and Art, both in California.
 See his work at www.johnbrosio.com

-Check out our FAQ’s to learn more about summer programs
+Check out our Kids & Teens FAQ’s to learn more about our summer programs